asjadnaqvi/DiD/docs/folder2.md

 # R packages

-Packages installation paths have been split across lines to preverse table formatting in Markdown.
+Some installation paths have been split across lines to preserve table formatting in Markdown.
+Also a big thanks to [Taylor Wright](https://github.com/taylorjwright) for helping set this up.

 | Name | Installation |  Package by | Reference paper |
 | --- | --- | --- |   --- |